• Skip to primary navigation

 Notes

-You can also bake them at 400F.
-Sweet Potatoes work well, too.
-ALSO to make them gluten free you can substitute gluten free baking mix but you'll also want to add a little egg to help bind it.
+Make them gluten free: Substitute gluten free baking mix but you'll also want to add a little egg to help bind it.

 • Grate them gently after you parboil them - you don't want them mushy.